AmbitionEng/qik/docs/errors.md

 1. Map the distribution to a version:

     ```toml
-    [pydist-versions]
+    [pydist.versions]
     pypi-package-name = "version"
     ```

 2. Ignore any missing distributions:

     ```toml
+    [pydist]
-    ignore-missing-dists = true
+    ignore-missing = true
     ```

-If this error surfaces from using the `qik.pygraph` plugin for module dependencies, other options for overriding behavior are in [this troubleshooting tip](#graph0).
+!!! tip

+    If receiving this error by using the [pygraph plugin](./plugin_pygraph.md), you can also ignore tracking distributions entirely with `pygraph.ignore-pydists = true`.

 ## Args